 The final cost of making contractors whole for income taxes assessed and paid or assessed and still not paid on the contractor mitigation amounts they received is still not known.
+The best estimate currently is between \$8.7 and \$9.0 million.
 The agreement with the province is that all existing funds in the BCFRT accounts would first be applied to compensate the contractors for taxes paid or payable.
 Once the BCFRT II funds were depleted, the province would replenish the BCFRT II as required to meet the additional obligations to the contractors and the administration costs of the Trust.
 To date the province has contributed an additional \$1,500,000 to the BCFRT II.

-December 31, 2016
+The best estimate at December 31, 2017 is that the province will be asked to provide a further \$690,000 to \$1,000,000 to the BCFRT II to allow it to meet its obligations.